carrotdip/Credit_Risk_Analysis/README.md

 ![eec-cm](https://github.com/carrotdip/Credit_Risk_Analysis/blob/58def611a103adffb76b543d0ca2e5fa32a5b76d/Images/EEC%20-%20confusion%20matrix.png)\
 Imbalanced Classification Report:
 ![eec-icr](https://github.com/carrotdip/Credit_Risk_Analysis/blob/58def611a103adffb76b543d0ca2e5fa32a5b76d/Images/EEC%20-%20imbalanced%20classification%20report.png)\
 For the easy emsemble classifier model, there is a balanced accuracy score of 93%, HRP of 7%, HRS of 91%, LRP of 100%, and LRS of 94%.
-There is an F1 score of 0.14 and 0.97 for the high risk and low risk categories, respectively.\
+There is an F1 score of 0.14 and 0.97 for the high risk and low risk categories, respectively.
 ## Summary
+After evaluating all the accuracy, precision, and F1 scores, I cannot make a recommendation for a certain machine learning model at this time.
+There was extremely low accuracy, precision, and F1 scores for the high risk predictions, meaning there would be many high risk customers that slip through the cracks.
+Due to these low values, I cannot confidently recommend a certain model to predict credit risk.
+The Easy Emsemble Classifier had the "best" numbers with a balanced accuracy score of 93%, however, due to the low high risk precision and F-score of 0.14, it is still not a good model to predict credit risk.